MAKE A GIFT MY ACCOUNT ADMISSION MAP

 Starr Director of the Research and Academic Program

 Caroline Fowler is Starr Director of the Research and Academic Program at the Clark Art Institute and a lecturer in Art History at Williams College.
-She received her PhD from Princeton University, and is a scholar of early-modern art.
-She is particularly interested in histories of the body and the formation of selves, tracing the failures, conversion, and translation of personhood, bodies, and selves across the early-modern world.
-Her most recent book Slavery and the Invention of Dutch Art: Black Life, Hidden Finance, and the Bourgeoisie (Duke University Press, 2024) demonstrates the fundamental role of the transatlantic slave trade in the production of seventeenth-century Dutch art, arguing that the transformation of a life into property introduced a crisis of the image.
+She is a scholar of early-modern art (1400-1800) with a focus on European art and its imbrications in histories of early capital, trade, enslavement, and creation of art history as a discipline.
+Her most recent book Slavery and the Invention of Dutch Art (Duke University Press, 2025) demonstrates the fundamental role of the transatlantic slave trade in the production of seventeenth-century Dutch art.
 Her other books include The Art of Paper: From the Holy Land to the Americas (Yale University Press, 2020), and Drawing and the Senses: An Early Modern History (Brepols, 2018).
-She is also co-editor of the series Art/Work with Princeton University Press, which presents thought-provoking essays on intersections between the practice of conservation and art history.
-She has hosted the podcast In the Foreground: Conversations on Art & Writing, and she is also currently Chair of ARIAH (Association of Research Institutes in Art History).
-She is also co-director with Susan Dackerman of the travelling seminar Afro-Eurasian Histories of Print, which brings together historians of print across geographic and temporal specializations with the aim of recentering the early-history of print away from Europe and towards North Africa and Asia.
-Currently, she is working on a book about the seventeenth-century Dutch communities in Albany, New York, examining a history of land deeds, land use, and land transformation, considering how current visual concepts of the agrarian and the pastoral emerged from violent early-modern economies of settlement.
-Her work has been supported by the Center for Advanced Study, the Getty Research Institute, the Renaissance Society of America, the National Endowment for the Humanities, and the Historians of Netherlandish Art.
+She is also co-editor of the series Art/Work with Princeton University Press, which presents thought-provoking essays on intersections between the practice of conservation and art history, and also co-edited a volume of Art History, "Political Ecologies of Paper."
+Currently, she is working on a family history in pictures, considering how histories of plantations and race continue into our contemporary world through images, bodies, trauma, memory, and forgetting.

 Curriculum Vitae